seankross/bookdown-start/docs/01-Theme2.md

 ### Daily target data calulation

 To evaluate the models that produce daily flux forecasts, we select only days with at least 44 of 48 half hours that pass the quality control flags.
-For these days, we average the half-hours and convert to daily units (gC/m2/day).
+For these days, we average the half-hours and convert to carbon to daily units (gC/m2/day).
 The daily data table has the following columns.

 - `siteID`: NEON site code (e.g., BART)
 - `time`: YYYY-MM-DD (the day is determined using UTC time)
-- `nee`: g C m-2 day-1
+- `nee`: g C m<sup>-2</sup> day<sup>-1</sup>
-- `le`:  g H2O m-2 day-1
+- `le`:  W m<sup>-2</sup>
 - `vswc`: (%)
 - `vswc_sd`: observation uncertainty standard deviation vswc